mariomui/_dataview-views-and-macros/~deprecated_button-for-ytranscript.md

 🤔 The code is problematic with spaces and Reference and hard to read code with slicing.

-- The code below is a copy of the [[~interim_view-for-recent-reference-link-to-note-title-transform]]
+- The code below is a copy of the [[~view-for-recent-reference-link-to-note-title-transform]]

 ```js
 ~~~dataviewjs